 On October 3, 2022, I was honored to speak at the American Chemical Society (ACS) Symposium establishing a National Historic Chemical Landmark: "George Eastman, Kodak, and the Birth of Consumer Photography".
 ACS bills me as "film manufacturing guru Bob Shanebrook".

-On May 16, 2023 I monitored a 4-person IEEE panel discussing the operation of the US Government's Gambit Reconnaissance Film-Return Satellite.
+On May 16, 2023 I monitored a 4-person IEEE panel discussing the operation of the US National Reconnaissance Offices Film-Return Satellite Program

 Books are sold by: Robert L. Shanebrook